JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/docs.md

  to collect data but could lead to confusing results.
 The parameter is built in to limit the API calls as it needs to acquire the data from Yahoo Finance.
 It is turned on when the amount of tickers are < 20 and turned off when the amount of tickers is higher than 20.
 Can be overridden when you set it to True or False.
- - <u>custom_ratios (dict):</u> A dictionary containing custom ratios.
-This is meant to define your own ratios.
-See the following Notebook how to set this up: [https://www.jeroenbouma.com/projects/financetoolkit/custom-ratios](https://www.jeroenbouma.com/projects/financetoolkit/custom-ratios){:target="_blank"}
  - <u>historical (pd.DataFrame):</u> A DataFrame containing historical data.
 This is a custom dataset only relevant if you are looking to use custom data.
 See for more information the following Notebook:
  [https://www.jeroenbouma.com/projects/financetoolkit/external-datasets](https://www.jeroenbouma.com/projects/financetoolkit/external-datasets){:target="_blank"}